DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Data Mining For Digital HumanistsGeorge Tzanetakis

-[This offering has 2 spots remaining (5 March)] Data mining techniques are part of the growing trend of "big data" processing.
+[This offering is now full (11 April)] Data mining techniques are part of the growing trend of "big data" processing.
 Data mining techniques allow the processing and extraction of interesting information from large amounts of data and can provide interesting results with minimal computer programming.
 This course provides a practical introduction to data mining with emphasis on intuitive high level understanding and practical hands-on knowledge.
 Topics covered will be supervised learning, Bayesian classification, support vector machines, artificial neural networks, decision trees, and ensemble methods.
 The Weka data mining graphical framework and the scikit-learn Python framework will be used to illustrate the concepts with examples motivated by digital humanities usage scenarios.
 Knowledge of programming is not required but participants that have some programming experience will be able to follow the examples on their own laptops.
 The course will conclude with more detailed descriptions of actual case studies of data mining techniques been utilized for digital humanities research.